Let’s look at section nine of the new

 The Maximum Compensation for Workers Compensation Benefits

-The new Kansas workers compensation law adopted this year increases the maximum compensation for various benefits to employees hurt on the job.
+The Kansas workers compensation law increase the maximum compensation for various benefits to employees hurt on the job.
 Permanent total disability increased from $125,000 to $155,000 and permanent partial disability increased from $100,000 to $130,000.